-The research portfolio will be guided by Iris Bohnet, professor of public policy at HKS and faculty director of WAPPP.
-Her work has combined lessons from economics and psychology to de-bias workplaces, including removing biased language from job postings and using structured hiring processes.
+The research portfolio is guided by Iris Bohnet, Roy E. Larsen Professor of Public Policy at HKS and faculty director of WAPPP.
+Her work combines lessons from economics and psychology to de-bias workplaces, including removing biased language from job postings and using structured hiring processes.

 “Gender bias often is unconscious and mindsets are hard to change,” says Bohnet.
 “In the tech sector, there has been increasing interest in addressing this bias at the organizational level.
 WAPPP is thrilled to receive this grant to expand our research on how technology and behavioral science can level the playing field for all by de-biasing how we live, learn, and work.”

 In its first year, the research agenda includes studies led by Bohnet, HKS Associate Professor Daniel Shoag, Harvard Business School (HBS) Professor Francesca Gino, and HBS Associate Professor Michael Luca.
 Their research teams will work with tech organizations and tool developers to promote inclusive workplace environments and reduce bias in areas ranging from job ads to venture capital funding.

 “The Kennedy School is committed to conducting innovative research to improve outcomes for women in fields where they are underrepresented,” says Douglas Elmendorf, dean and Don K. Price Professor of Public Policy at HKS.
 “The Women and Public Policy Program has been a leader in evidence-based insights for advancing gender equality, and HKS is extremely grateful for Melinda Gates’ generous support for this work.”

 To extend the impact of new insights and solutions, the research is supported by a communications program aimed at reaching industry leaders, managers, and policymakers through talks at major tech conferences, a 2018 workshop hosted at Harvard, and content for WAPPP’s Gender Action Portal.